vbhv007/rubyauth/README.md

 # rubyauth
-This is a SSO app written in ruby
+This is an attemp to code a SSO app in ruby